Skip to content

 DB_PASSWORD=replace-me

-In this mode, the backend joins the Docker network shared-services and uses shared PostgreSQL on catarchy2 instead of starting its own long-lived local db service.
+In this mode, the backend joins an external Docker network and uses a shared PostgreSQL service instead of starting its own long-lived local db service.

 Production now uses the same slot-based rollout shape as development, but with a dedicated production slot helper: